runonbitcoin/walleteering/guide/01-background.md

 | | P2PKH<br>Dragon class<br>546 satoshis |
 | | P2PKH<br>Dragon instance<br>546 satoshis |

 Notice there are no inputs.
 This is because new resources are created from scratch and assigned to their initial owners.
-Their initial owners are determined by the ... `Owner API`.
+Their initial owners are determined by the, you guessed it, the `Owner API`.
+Here's how it works.

-Shortly after you call `new Dragon()`, Run calls the `owner()` method on the `Owner API` to get an initial value.
-The `owner()` method normally returns an *address* string that the `Owner API` will later sign.
-This value is then set as `Dragon.owner` and `dragon.owner`, and Run uses those owner values to build the output script in the *partial transaction*.
+Shortly after you call `new Dragon()`, Run calls the `owner()` method, and the value that it returns is assigned as `Dragon.owner` and `dragon.owner`.
+The `owner()` method normally returns an *address* string, specifically an address for a private key that the wallet control.
+Then, Run uses those owner values to build the output script in the *partial transaction* just like the example before.

 Implementing `owner()` will be covered in [Chapter 3: Implementing Owner](03-owner.md).